 This sounds kind of circular.
 The reason you feel a “should” about this habit or project is that you’re not doing it.
 You feel stuck.

-I’ve joined forces with a big thinker about the power of small habits, Sarah Von Bargen (who I quoted above in the intro), for a free workshop next week, December 5, 2018, and hope you’ll join us to first choose what you want to focus on, and then get the key steps in place to implement, and preserve, your tender, powerful new habit, just in time for a fresh start with the new year.
+I’ve joined forces with a big thinker about the power of small habits, Sarah Von Bargen (who I quoted above in the intro), for a free workshop, and hope you’ll join us to first choose what you want to focus on, and then get the key steps in place to implement, and preserve, your tender, powerful new habit, just in time for a fresh start with the new year.

-(And if you’re reading this after Dec.
-5, you can grab the replay at that same link!)
+(And if you’re reading this after we’re live, you can grab the replay at that same link!)

 Your work could be transformational for so many people...